NewHampshireDigitalLibrary/metadata-standards/README.md

 If a personal name, enter in Lastname, Firstname format.

 #### Date
 The date the item was either created or published.
+Use the format YYYY-MM-DD, YYYY-MM, or YYYY for a single known date.

 |Example |Explanation|
 |--------|-----------|